semprag/semprag.github.io/editors.md

 5. Within 1-3 days of submission, the shepherding editor chooses reviewers (when in doubt consult with the other editors) and sends out requests via the website, as follows:

-    On the Review tab for the submission, click "Select Reviewer", which brings up a searchable list of the editorial board.
+    On the Review tab for the submission, click "Add Reviewer", which brings up a searchable list of the reviewer database.
 There is a way to search by review interests.
 There’s a glitch in that there is a substantial database of reviewing interests but the system fails to display them consistently.
-Also, the stats about the reviewer having “active” reviews outstanding are unreliable.
-If in doubt whether a reviewer is busy for us (or was recently), ask the team.
+If you click on the little "down" arrow to the right of the "Select Reviewer" button, you can see active assignments, how often the reviewer has declined or has had a review request canceled, and how long they have taken to review on average.
+Sometimes the information is not accurate - for example, if someone accepts, then doesn't do the review for whatever reason, but it's never cancelled within the system, they'll be shown as still actively reviewing.
+Please remember to cancel any reviews that are accepted but then not completed to reduce this glitch.
+If in doubt about whether a reviewer is busy for us (or was recently), ask the team.

     When you’ve made a choice, “assign" the reviewer.
 Back on the "Review" tab, click the mail icon to send an email to the reviewer.
 A prefilled template shows up but you can personalize the text to your heart's content.